Honzapkcz/dogenuj/README.md

 - Nobody (yet) uses launcher that supports modpack installing.
 - You don't need to wait 2 hours to download preinstalled zipped modpack.
 (I have 2 ISPs yet 15MB/s peak)
 - Some scumbags don't even know how to properly unpack zips!
+- They cannot download anything more than mods (github support is sometimes needed).
 - I'm just lazy to look how it works >:).

 This is the reason this repository consists of mostly Powershell and shell.

 ### Recipes & Stuff

-Before 3.0.0 we used CraftTweaker, but due to it's esoteric design, constant error splash and terrible writing speed (like 5 LoC per hour), we switched to KubeJS.
+Before 3.0.0 we used CraftTweaker, but due to it's esoteric design, constant error splash and terrible writing speed (like 5 lines of code per hour), we switched to KubeJS.

 Files are mostly named after the mod they modify, the game stage (like early_game) or (more rarely) thing they do.